bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Timing effectiveness is not exemplified in the last panel-->

 ## CF evolution linked to novel *btd* domain

 <!--Cephalic furrow evolution linked to novel expression domain of btd-->

 <!--TODO: Figure out this transition and the results therein-->

-Since the pre-patterning of the cephalic furrow is essential for its function in preventing mechanical instabilities, it is important to uncover which changes in the genetic patterning were important during the evolution of the cephalic furrow.
+Because the pre-patterning of the cephalic furrow is essential for its function in preventing mechanical instabilities, it is important to uncover which changes in the genetic patterning were important during the evolution of the cephalic furrow.

 We know that the head--trunk boundary is an important genetic boundary in the embryo [refs], and that this boundary is ancient and perhaps defining feature of bilaterians [HT], and has implications for the evolution of animal body patterns [CMD].